Hopf-Galois module structure of quartic Galois extensions of $\mathbb{Q}$: Matrices and Galois module structure

 \section{Matrices and Galois module structure}

-Let $L$ be a separable degree $n$ $H$-Galois extension of the fraction field $K$ of a PID $\mathcal{O}_K$.
-Let $\mathcal{O}_L$ be the integral closure of $\mathcal{O}_K$ in $L$.
-In this section we will recall and reformulate the results in \cite[Section 4]{gilrio}.
-More concretely, we establish the criterion and the subsequent procedure we will use so as to study the freeness of $\mathcal{O}_L$ as $\mathfrak{A}_H$-module.
+In this section we recall and reformulate the results in \cite[Section 4]{gilrio} to describe the Hopf-Galois module structure of an $H$-Galois extension $L/K$ such that $K$ is the fraction field of a PID.
+For simplicity, we will take $K=\mathbb{Q}$, so we can think of our extension just as a number field.
+Concretely, we establish the criterion and the subsequent procedure we will use so as to study the freeness of the ring of integers $\mathcal{O}_L$ as $\mathfrak{A}_H$-module.
+The results obtained can be naturally translated to the general case.